-Ten-day toxicity tests were conducted on project materials using mysids and amphipods, which are appropriate sensitive benthic marine organisms.
+Ten-day toxicity tests were conducted on project materials using mysids (M. bahia) and amphipods (Ampilisca abdita), which are appropriate sensitive benthic marine organisms.
 These organisms are good predictors of adverse effects to benthic marine communities (see, USEPA, 1996a).
-The toxicity of project sediments was not statistically greater than reference for either mysids or amphipods and did not exceed mortality in the reference sediment by 10% for mysid shrimp or 20% for amphipods.
+The toxicity of project sediments was not statistically greater than reference for either mysids or amphipods and did not exceed mortality in the reference sediment by 10% for mysid shrimp or 20% for amphipods and was not statistically greater than reference for either mysids or amphipods.
 These results show that the solid phase of the material would not cause significant mortality and meets the solid phase toxicity criteria of Sections 227.6 and 227.27.